CHICAGO & TURABIAN

 There are many restaurants and cafes in Melbourne that serve wonderful African dishes full of exotic spices ...2

-Place direct quotes between double quotation marks " ".
+Place direct quotes between double quotation marks " " and provide the page number(s) in the note.

 "The exotic tastes of Africa have added a new dimension to Melbourne dining"8